YuriyBum/Cryptiber/README.md

 6. Copy the contract address and past into the "At address" field
 7. Paste your hash in to the "AddHash" field
 8. Confirm and submit the transaction
+9. Go to etherscan.io on the transaction link in the command line and save the tx hash

 Example you'll can find in this repository (txinfo.json).